api3dao/api-integrations/frontend/README.md

 ## OIS details

-Each OIS has its own secret key and feeds.
+Each OIS has its own feeds.

-### View secret key

-Click on the expand button on `Secrets` section to enter the secret key of the OIS.
-The secret key is used to call api endpoints and its used to generate deployment configurations.

 ### View feeds